Research

 Generally, I love mathematical modelling.
 Models are the formalisms that translate data into quantities that answer questions.
 I like to develop models to fit to data, to estimate key parameters, and to resolve unknown, implicit, critical assumptions.
 I like to develop theory that demonstrates the power of mechanistic mathematical models in data analysis.

-My group’s past work has considered adding in physiology and temperature dependence, to describe seasonal population dynamics and species ranges shifts in response to climate warming.
-We have integrated dispersal, movement, and genetic diversity into population dynamic models to describe spatial dynamics and trait evolution.
+My group’s past work has added in physiology and temperature dependence to describe seasonal population dynamics and species ranges shifts in response to climate warming.
+We have integrated dispersal, movement, and genetic diversity into models to describe spatial dynamics and trait evolution.
 Our work has applications to salmon parasites, tiny clams, rabies, drug resistance in hospitals, SARS-CoV-2, bumblebees, wolves, moths, and butterflies.

-Future work will consider disease establishment in new populations similar to a biological invasions framework.
-This work will be in the context of rabies, avian influenza, and vectorborne disease.
+Future work will consider disease establishment similar to a biological invasions framework.
+This work will be in the context of rabies, avian influenza, and vector-borne disease.

 Publications